rogeruiz/write/dress-code/_posts/2021-10-01-check-for-changes-on-git-pull.markdown

 ### Checking for changes

-With a `changed` function, we're able to write `if-statements` with simple `strings` to check for the existence of a file's path at the beginning.
-This is mostly useful for checking directories.
-But the `changed` function can be changed to allow for checks of any of the output from the `git-diff` command.
+With a `changed` function, we're able to write `if-statements` with simple `strings` to check for the existence of a file in the output of the `git-diff` command.
+This is useful for checking both exact files and directories.
+But make sure you include the full path to a file if it's nested in a directory.

 ## Anatomy of a changed if-statement